AdobeDocs/commerce-admin.en/help/stores-purchase/ups.md

    >[!NOTE]
    >
    >The standard United Parcel Service type is scheduled for deprecation.
-For new configurations, you should use the default  `United Parcel Service REST` type.
-The REST type is also required to generate [shipping labels](shipping-labels.md).
-The **[!UICONTROL UPS Type]**  has been removed as "UPS" and "UPS XML" are scheduled for deprecation and under new configuration we will use "UPS REST" as default.
+For new configurations, use the default `United Parcel Service REST` type.
+The REST type is also required to generate [shipping labels](shipping-labels.md).<br/>
+   >For the 2.4.7 release, **[!UICONTROL UPS Type]**  is removed because `UPS` and `UPS XML` types are scheduled for deprecation and `UPS REST` is the default.
 The United Parcel Service (UPS) APIs used by the native Adobe Commerce integration are temporarily deprecated because it does not currently support the OAuth 2.0 security model.

       >[!IMPORTANT]
       >